kkalinowski/lib12/README.md

 - lib12.Crypto.SaltedHash - implemention of salted hash mechanism for password storing
 - lib12.Serialization - namespace contains classes that simplifying implementation of serialization
 - lib12.FunctionalFlow - example of Maybe monad for functional flow
+- lib12.Data.Xml - set of extentions methods to linq-to-xml which simplifies edition of xml files by allowing to use easy to read fluent style

 Set of extensions for standard classes
 --------------------